 This is the first in a new series I’ve decided to start.
 I’ve been lucky enough to travel to quite a few places now – and hopefully will go to many more in the future!
-The purpose of this series is to inspire others to travel; posts will be largely photo based, as I have heaps of pictures I haven’t shared before (focussing on my best ones, or different viewpoints on places).
+The purpose of this series is to serve as travel inspiration; posts will be largely photo based, as I have heaps of pictures I haven’t shared before (focusing on my best ones, or different viewpoints on places).
 I’ll also include a little bit about why I’ve enjoyed certain places, or highlights to check out.
 Sometimes a post will feature a city, a region or whole country (mostly depending on country size and how much of it I’ve seen).
 First up, the City of Lights: Paris!

 I’ve been here several times now, first as an 18th birthday trip, a few times while on my year abroad and most recently on my European trip.
 I still never tire of it, and I’m always finding some new part to explore.
 Or, I just enjoy revisiting old favourites.
 Definitely my top city in France.

 The front of Notre Dame may be its most well-known angle, but take a stroll around the whole cathedral to see the gargoyles, and then this, my favourite view of it.

 The Sainte-Chapelle may look small from outside, and the queues are huge, but once you’re inside this kaleidoscope of stained glass, it all seems worth it.

 It took me a few visits to Paris before venturing inside the Opera Garnier, but it is truly spectacular.